atarr3/campvideo-data/README.md

 The list of package dependences and corresponding version used to produce the results are given below.

 #### General
-With the exception of CUDA and cuDNN, the following packages can be installed with a package manager, such as ``apt-get``.
-CUDA and cuDNN can be installed following the instructions for your platform [here](https://docs.nvidia.com/cuda/) and [here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html), respectively.

 | Package   | Version |
 | :-------- | :------ |